benswift/benswift.github.io/_posts/2019-02-26-on-parental-leave-and-auto-reply-messages.md

 {% asset images/posts/nathalie-spehner-1338356-unsplash.jpg @pic alt="baby dogs - puppies, in fact" %}

-**Note**: the baby I am taking care of is a human baby, but the above photo contains baby dogs.
+*Note: the baby I am taking care of is a human baby, but the above photo contains baby dogs.*

 {:.hl-para}